AntSorokin/Arducam_Streamer/README.md

 ### 🔐 Secure Streaming

-The entire image buffer is padded and encrypted using **AES-128 CBC mode** before being split and sent, ensuring privacy even over insecure networks.
+The entire image buffer is padded and encrypted using **AES CBC mode** before being split and sent, ensuring privacy even over insecure networks.
 The receiver uses `pycryptodome` to decrypt and reassemble the image in memory before displaying it.

 ---